About Computers For Schools Kenya, CFSK

-CFSK is a partnership of communities, private sector corporations, civil society organisations, and international charities and development partners working together for the long term good of the nation.
+CFSK is a partnership of communities, private sector corporations, civil society organizations, and international charities and development partners working together for the long term good of the nation.

-Our considerable success is directly attributed to this close partnership, as a result of which an estimated 15,000,000 young Kenyans now have access to information and communication technologies that they would have otherwise not accessed.
+CFSK’s considerable success is directly attributed to these close partnerships, as a result of which an estimated 1.5 Million young Kenyans now have access to information and communication technologies.